zzzprojects/docs/entityframework.net/pages/model/database-generated.md

 ---
 PermaID: 1000124
 Title: Entity Framework DatabaseGenerated Data Annotations
 MetaDescription: Unlock the power of Entity Framework by using the DatabaseGenerated Data Annotations.
-Learn the difference between DatabaseGeneratedOption none, identity, and computer and how to specify this attribute.
+Learn the difference between DatabaseGeneratedOption None, Identity, and Computed and how to specify this attribute.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 Tags: code-first fluent-api data-annotations
 ---

 # Entity Framework DatabaseGenerated Data Annotations

-The `DatabaseGenerated` attribute added to the properties whose value is automatically computed/updated by the Database.
+The `DatabaseGenerated` attribute is added to the properties whose value is automatically computed/updated by the Database.
 It specifies how the database generates values for the property.
 There are three possible values:

  - `Identity`: Specifies that the column is an identity column, which is typically used for integer primary keys.
  - `Computed`: Specifies that the database generates the value for the column.